HomeComparisons › Paris to Lyon: Train vs Flight

 FAQ: Paris to Lyon train vs flight

 Roughly every 20–30 minutes during peak hours, combining TGV INOUI, OUIGO and Frecciarossa — typically 30–40 departures per day.
-Much more flexible than the 6–10 daily flights on this route.
+That's far more flexible than any daily flight schedule ever offered on this route.

 Yes — CDG has its own TGV station on the high-speed line.
 You can take a TGV directly to Lyon without entering Paris.
 Allow at least 3 hours between your flight's scheduled landing and TGV departure.
 Use our Connection Risk Tool to assess whether your layover is realistic.